-Michael is currently the Head of Design at Dataminr, a company that is a certified Twitter partner using their public data for clients in the areas of News, Finance and the Public Sector.
+Michael is currently the Head of Design at Dataminr, the first real-time information discovery company for Finance, News and the Public Sector.
 He leads the UXD team and is responsible for the overall design and experience of the desktop app, mobile products (iPhone & iPad), email systems, internal products and external communications.

 Since 2005 Michael has published his thoughts on design at Design Notes.
 Topics of interest range from people's daily experiences with technology to typography to photography among many others.